The Chai Group Physics@NTU

 Description:

-For systems with strong static correlation effects (i.e., systems possessing radical character or multi-reference systems), KS-DFT employing the LDA, GGA, MGGA, hybrid, and double-hybrid exchange-correlation energy functionals can provide unreliable results, due to the inappropriate treatment of static correlation.
-To accurately predict the properties of these systems, high-level ab initio multi-reference electronic structure methods are typically needed.
-However, accurate multi-reference calculations are prohibitively expensive for large systems (especially for geometry optimization).
+For systems with strong static correlation effects (i.e., systems possessing radical character or multi-reference (MR) systems), KS-DFT employing the LDA, GGA, MGGA, hybrid, and double-hybrid exchange-correlation (xc) energy functionals can provide unreliable results, due to the inappropriate treatment of static correlation.
+To accurately predict the properties of these systems, high-level ab initio MR electronic structure methods are typically needed.
+However, accurate MR calculations are prohibitively expensive for large systems (especially for geometry optimization).
 Consequently, it remains very challenging to investigate the properties of strongly correlated electron systems at the nanoscale using conventional electronic structure methods.

-Very recently, we have proposed a simple model to define the optimal system-independent fictitious temperature of a given energy functional in TAO-DFT [8].
+Also, we have recently proposed a simple model [8] to define the optimal system-independent fictitious temperature of a given energy functional in TAO-DFT.
 Besides, we have employed this model to determine the optimal system-independent fictitious temperature of a global hybrid functional in TAO-DFT as a function of the fraction of exact exchange.
 Furthermore, we have discussed the role of exact exchange and an optimal system-independent fictitious temperature in TAO-DFT.
-In addition, we have recently proposed a self-consistent scheme for the determination of the fictitious temperature in TAO-DFT [4].
+In addition, we have recently proposed a self-consistent scheme [4] for the determination of the fictitious temperature in TAO-DFT.
 Relative to the system-independent fictitious temperature scheme in TAO-DFT, the self-consistent fictitious temperature scheme in TAO-DFT is generally superior in performance for a very broad range of applications.

 To obtain excited-state properties within the framework of TAO-DFT, a frequency-domain formulation of linear-response time-dependent TAO-DFT (TDTAO-DFT) has been recently proposed by Yeh et al. [6].
 While some progress has been made, the underlying assumption of TDTAO-DFT (i.e., that the time-dependent (TD) density is assumed to be associated with the TD "pure state" of a noninteracting reference system) is generally incorrect (e.g., see Ref.
 [10]).